linode/apl-docs/docs/ce-configure-jobs.md

 otomi validate-values
 ```

+Use `-v` to get more output (or `-vvv` to get even more output).
 When successful, the output will show: `otomi:validate-values:verbose Values validation SUCCESSFUL`

 ## Deploy changes